-Understand a fraction as a number on the number line; represent fractions on a number line diagram.
+Describe a fraction as a number on the number line; represent fractions on a number line diagram.

 - a.
 Represent a fraction 1/b on a number line diagram by defining the interval from 0 to 1 as the whole and partitioning it into b equal parts.
 Recognize that each part has size 1/b and that the endpoint of the part based at 0 locates the number 1/b on the number line. - b.
-Represent a fraction a/b (which may be greater than 1) on a number line diagram by marking off a lengths 1/b from 0.
+Represent a fraction a/b on a number line diagram by marking off a lengths 1/b from 0.
 Recognize that the resulting interval has size a/b and that its endpoint locates the number a/b on the number line.